-We seek regulatory approval for our products in disease areas with high unmet medical need, great market potential, and where we have a proprietary position through patents covering various aspects of our products, such as composition, dosage, formulation, use, and manufacturing process, among others.
-Our success depends on an intellectual property portfolio that supports our future revenue streams and erects barriers to our competitors.
+We seek regulatory approval for our products in disease areas with high unmet medical need, significant market potential, and where we expect to have a proprietary position through patents covering various aspects of our products, such as composition, dosage, formulation, use, and manufacturing process, among others.
+Our success depends in part on an intellectual property portfolio that supports our future revenue streams and erects barriers to our competitors.
 We are maintaining and building our patent portfolio through filing new patent applications, prosecuting existing applications, and licensing and acquiring new patents and patent applications.

-Despite these measures, any of our intellectual property and proprietary rights could be challenged, invalidated, circumvented, infringed or misappropriated, or such intellectual property and proprietary rights may not be sufficient to permit us to take advantage of current market trends or otherwise to provide competitive advantages.
-For more information, please see "Risks Related to our Intellectual Property."
+Despite these measures, any of our intellectual property and proprietary rights could be challenged, invalidated, circumvented, infringed or misappropriated, or such intellectual property and proprietary rights may not be sufficient to achieve or maintain market exclusivity or otherwise to provide competitive advantages.
+For more information, please see "Risks Related to Our Intellectual Property."

-As of March 9, 2015, we own 1 issued U.S. patent and 11 pending U.S. patent applications as well as corresponding patents and patent applications internationally.
-In addition, as of March 9, 2015, we have licensed 11 issued U.S. patents and 14 pending U.S. patent applications as well as corresponding foreign patents and applications from third parties, on an exclusive basis.
+As of February 19, 2016, we own 3 issued U.S. patent and 9 pending U.S. patent applications as well as corresponding patents and patent applications internationally.
+In addition, as of February 19, 2016, we have licensed 15 issued U.S. patents and 35 pending U.S. patent applications, as well as corresponding foreign patents and applications from third parties, on an exclusive basis.
 With respect to our issued patents in the United States and Europe, we are also entitled to obtain a patent term extension to extend the patent expiration date.
 For example, in the United States, we can apply for a patent term extension of up to five years for one of the patents covering a product once the product is approved by the FDA.
-The exact duration of the extension depends on the time we spend in clinical studies as well as getting a new drug application approval, or NDA, from the FDA.
-The patent portfolios for our five leading product candidates as of March 9, 2015 are summarized below.
+The exact duration of the extension depends on the time we spend in clinical studies as well as getting marketing approval from the FDA.
+The patent portfolios for our five leading product candidates as of February 19, 2016 are summarized below.